erengy/anitomy/README.md

 *Anitomy* is a C++ library for parsing anime video filenames.
 It's accurate, fast, and simple to use.

+> [!IMPORTANT]
+> The library is currently being rewritten in the `develop` branch.
+The documentation below may be out of date.

 ## Examples

 The following filename...